koalazak/dorita980/README.md

 - Get your username/password easily
 - Auto discovery robot IP (optional)
-- Cloud API control (from outside your home)
+- Cloud API control (from inside or outside your home)
 - Local API control (from your LAN)
 - Simplified Cleaning Preferences settings.